aws-articles/serverless-order-service/README.md

 <h3>Tech Stack</h3>

-serverless-order-service includes the following technology -
+Tech Stack for serverless-order-service includes the following -

 - Typescript for building AWS Lambda
 - Localstack for integration testing